palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 By [Ben Welsh](http://palewi.re/who-is-ben-welsh/), [Agustin Armendariz](mailto:aarmendariz@gmail.com) and [Aaron Williams](mailto:awilliams@cironline.org)

 The melodrama is so familiar it's mundane.
 The government is asked to release an important dataset.
 They dither.
-We moan.
-We groan.
+We moan and groan.
 Sometimes we sue, or even (gasp) organize.

-We don't always win, but more and more we do.
-In the final act they make good and release the raw data, just as we asked, maybe even posting it online.
+More and more, they make good and release the raw data, maybe even posting it online.

 An analyst partners with an ambitious reporter to extract an insight.
 A bored developer posts a beautifully rendered but factually inaccurate graphic on Tumblr.
 A vendor with a cryptic name throws another lump into its billowing data furnace.